 - Graduate student theses, job interviews

 - Discussions with non-NIH personnel without a Confidential Disclosure Agreement (CDA) in place

 As an NIH scientist, you must report new inventions, including improvements of previously reported inventions, to the Technology Transfer Manager assigned to your Laboratory.
-If you do not know the name of your TTM, please call or email the Technology Transfer Center (link sends e-mail).
+If you do not know the name of your TTM, please contact the Technology Transfer Center (TTC): email@example.com.

 All NIH scientists are required to promptly report their inventions by completing and submitting an EIR to their Institute's technology transfer office, before any public disclosure of the invention (i.e. manuscript/abstract publication, oral meeting presentation).
 The EIR allows the inventor(s) to document the invention in sufficient detail so that their technology transfer office can evaluate whether patent protection can or should be obtained.

-Please don't hesitate to contact the TTC should you have any questions.
+Please contact the TTC if you have any questions.

 Working with TTC

 Technology transfer is the primary mechanism by which NIH research is translated into products, such as therapeutics, vaccines, diagnostics, or tools to enhance research efforts.
 For over 25 years, patenting and licensing for NIH was conducted centrally in the NIH Office of Technology Transfer (OTT).
 On October 1, 2015 these patenting and licensing functions were decentralized to nine offices of technology development embedded in the NIH institute.
 This change provides the opportunity to align more closely technology transfer with laboratory and program goals.

 There are many ways that inventors may contribute to the development and commercialization of their inventions: